turingschool/curriculum/source/projects/store_engine.markdown

 * How did you integrate S&D?
 * Anything else you're proud of?

-Audience members will then be invited to try out your store for six minutes and take notes.
+Audience members will then be invited to try out your store for five minutes.

-When all four projects have been presented, all members of the audience will then submit a ranking of the four projects and the overall champion will be selected.
+When all four projects have been presented, all members of the audience will then submit a ranking of the four projects to http://eval.jumpstartlab.com

 #### Surprise Showcase